 Columbia Motorcycle Accident Lawyer

 South Carolina is a beautiful state with open roadways which virtually call out to motorcycle enthusiasts.
 Unfortunately, our Columbia motorcycle accident attorney knows these ‘joy rides’ don’t always end as planned.
-Auger & Auger is also well aware that the motorcycle driver isn’t always the one who is injured.
+Auger & Auger Accident and Injury Lawyers is also well aware that the motorcycle driver isn’t always the one who is injured.
 In fact, according to the National Highway Traffic Safety Administration (NHTSA), 336 passengers were killed in motorcycle crashes in 2016, and 55.1% of them were not wearing helmets.

 When we think of this type of accident, we envision crumpled cars and shattered bikes — which is not necessarily an accurate picture.
 NHTSA statistics show that 23% of fatal collisions involve fixed objects.
 This percentage is higher than that for any other vehicle type.
 Additional data shows that 33% of riders were speeding at the time of their fatal collision.

 Unfortunately, there is a much higher risk of injury for both drivers and passengers on bikes than for people riding in cars.
 Here are some of the more frequent injuries we see in bike crashes:

 - Broken bones.
 Arms and legs are the most commonly injured, but some riders suffer collarbone, hip, neck, or shoulder fractures.
 These may require a long recovery time, and if you do a very physical job, you could be out of work for a while.
 Dislocated joints, strains, and sprains may also occur.